 HSN includes the HSN television networks; its related website, HSN.com; its mobile applications and a limited number of outlet stores.
-The HSN television network broadcasts live, customer interactive television home shopping programming 24 hours a day, seven days a week.
+The HSN television network broadcasts live, customer interactive home shopping programming 24 hours a day, seven days a week.
 HSN2, which debuted in August 2010, is a network that primarily distributes taped programming on a limited distribution basis.
-HSN's programming is intended to promote sales and customer loyalty through a combination of product quality, value and selection, coupled with product information and entertainment.
-Programming is divided into separately televised segments, each of which has a host who presents and conveys information regarding featured products, sometimes with the assistance of a representative from the product vendor or someone that we retain to aid in the sale of the products.
-HSN.com is a business-to-consumer internet commerce site that sells all of the merchandise offered on the HSN television networks, together with complementary products and select merchandise sold exclusively on HSN.com.
-The HSN strategy continues to focus on defining a clear and differentiated brand and creating an identity for itself as a lifestyle, editorial, programmed commerce network that provides great products with innovative and engaging presentations.
+HSN's programming is intended to promote sales and customer loyalty through a combination of product quality, value and selection, coupled with product information, entertainment and interactive experiences.
+Programming is divided into separately televised segments, most of which has a host who presents and conveys information regarding featured products, sometimes with the assistance of a representative from the product vendor or someone that we retain to aid in the sale of the products.
+HSN also produces entertainment such as live concerts to entertain and engage with our customers as well as promote certain products.
+HSN.com is a business-to-consumer digital commerce site that sells all of the merchandise offered on the HSN television networks, together with complementary products and select merchandise sold exclusively on HSN.com.
+HSN provides seamless experiences across all digital platforms and optimizes each unique platform by delivering exclusive content both at HSN.com and on mobile devices and tablets, including the iPad and Android.
+The HSN strategy is to create immersive experiences, offer differentiated products and leverage technology to build relationships with its customers across all of its platforms.